 See and be seen: Running at dusk can be an eye-opening experience, shedding a new light (literally) on those familiar local landmarks you've run past hundreds of times.
-With our Run Visible Collection, you'll become a landmark yourself, recognizable as a runner from up to 600 feet away.
+With our Run Visible Collection, you'll become a landmark yourself, recognizable as a runner from up to 180 meters away.
 Depending on local conditions, this unique fluorescence can make nighttime runs as safe as any daytime workout.

 Evening workouts: The drawbacks